 You will need to exercise regularly at least 30 minutes to one hour a day, 3-4 times a week to keep your nervous system active.
 We will guide you on how to avoid factors that lead to nerve damage, including repetitive motions, smoking, alcohol consumption, exposure to toxic chemicals and cramped position which put pressure on your nerves.

 As with all medicine, early diagnosis is crucial to proper management.
 Once diagnosed, a minimum of yearly checks is recommended depending on the severity of your condition, strictly adhering to the doctor’s treatment instructions.
-This disease is easy to ignore because in most cases, neuropathy is pain-free.
+This disease is easy to ignore because in most cases, neuropathy starts out painless.
 However, once it becomes symptomatic, control becomes much more difficult.
 It is imperative that once a loss of sensation is observed and neuropathy is diagnosed, conservative care such as regular nail and callus maintenance is performed by a medical professional to avoid the complications discussed.

 Our staff at Magdalena Blasko, DPM, Inc. has been treating neuropathy for years so you can rest assured that you are in good hands.
 Stop in for a visit and we will be delighted to help you get the treatment you need.